 The Company has an overdraft facility of Euro 500,000.
-All amount is unutilised at reporting date.
-The bank overdraft is secured by a general hypotech over the company assets an special guarantee provided by a related party.
+At reporting date the Company utilised Euro 40,322 (2021: Euro nil).
+The bank overdraft is secured by a general hypotech over the company assets and special guarantee provided by a related party.

-The amount shown as overdraft consist of credit card balances.
+The other amount shown as overdraft consist of credit card balances.